What Business Owners Can And Can’t Do: Google Review Policy

 You Can Get More Reviews On Google Without The Hard Work

-Sending review request emails and follow-ups, handing out cards with your Google Business page, putting up store banners, creating engaging social media content to encourage reviews – it’s all too much effort for business owners with more than enough on their plate.
+Manually sending review request emails and follow-ups, handing out cards with your Google Business page, putting up store banners, creating engaging social media content to encourage reviews – it’s all too much effort for business owners with more than enough on their plate.

 Frequently Asked Questions